freeman-lab/spark-janelia/README-LSF.md

 setup-notebook-janelia
 ```

-This will configure your Jupyer Notebook settings to be compatible with Janelia's cluster.
+This will configure your Jupyer Notebook settings to launch a notebook server.
 Then, from any node, you can start a server with
 ```
 jupyter notebook
 ```